Junye-Pan/RealtimeSpeechPipeline/docs/rspp_SystemDesign.md

 26) **Control Plane Contract**
 The authoritative contract for: pipeline version resolution, rollout decisions, session admission, placement/routing, and migration actions.
 It emits explicit decisions the runtime must execute and record.
+Control-plane decisions are distributed as versioned snapshots/artifacts to runtime; hot-path enforcement remains runtime-local.

 27) **PlacementLease (Epoch / Lease Token)**
 A control-plane-issued token proving current authority to execute a session/turn on a specific runtime placement.
 Leases have epochs and expiration.
 Runtime/transport must reject events and outputs that do not carry a valid current lease/epoch to prevent split-brain duplicates.
+If transport metadata is missing, authority context must be deterministically enriched at ingress before acceptance; after ingress, all authority-relevant events/outputs MUST carry the current lease/epoch.

 28) **Routing View / Registry Handle**
 A runtime-usable, read-optimized view of routing/placement decisions (derived from the control plane) used by transport adapters to locate the correct runtime endpoint and to detect/honor migrations quickly.